paytonison/the-anthem/README.md

 - small empirical sweeps (e.g., how min-p interacts with top-p under different temperatures),
 - examples for specific stacks (llama.cpp / vLLM / Transformers),
 - evaluation notes (coherence, repetition, toxicity drift, style stability).

----

-If you want this repo to be “one-click Zenodo-ready,” add a `.zenodo.json` and a `CITATION.cff`.
-I can generate both in your preferred author/affiliation format.